Ranchook/Decision-Tree-Training/README.md

 In this class exercise we were asked to train a decision tree on 2 different data sets: Iris (2d dataset) and Spectral (multi-dimensional dataset).
 We examined the influence of different parameters on the accuracy of the tree and carefully chose the optimal values.

+I wrote it in two different notebooks for convenience purposes, the functions are the same in each notebook.

 ## The exercise

 The 2 datasets will be split - 70% for training and 30% for test.